These 17 chore games turn household chores into memories! These family chore games will instantly become a fun family tradition in your home.

 Some parents use chore charts with reward systems attached to them – with money, stars, stickers, extra time with video games, etc. – to motivate their kids to clean up, while others expect their child to do chores without a reward because they don’t get paid to put their dishes in the dishwasher, either.

-Either way, getting your child to actually DO the chores – without the amount of nagging completely overriding any benefit the household gets from the work – is difficult to do.
+Either way, getting your child to actually DO the chores – without the amount of nagging you have to do COMPLETELY overriding any benefit the household gets from the work – is difficult to do.

-If you have these struggles, or if you’re just looking for a really fun new family tradition to add to your home that will also dub as a way to keep the chore gremlins at bay – you’re in the right place.
+If you have these struggles, or if you’re just looking for a really fun, family-tradition-in-the-making chore games to add to your home routine, then you're in the right place.

 Before we dive into one of my fave family chore games, I want to talk a little about how to make cleaning into a game.